-Delaware is not a point of contact state for firearm purchaser background checks.
-In Delaware, all firearms transfers by licensed dealers are processed directly through the FBI, which enforces the federal purchaser prohibitions referenced above.1 Delaware law provides that a licensed firearms dealer may not sell, transfer or deliver any firearm to another unlicensed person until the dealer has conducted a background check.2 Generally, the transfer may only be completed if the licensed dealer is informed by the FBI NICS Section that it may “proceed,” however, if 25 days elapse from the time the background check is requested by the licensed dealer, and the FBI still has not issued a denial, then the transfer may proceed.3 Delaware requires unlicensed sellers to request a licensed dealer to facilitate a firearms transaction, including conducting a background check, prior to transferring a firearm to another unlicensed person.4
+An FFL may not sell, transfer or deliver any firearm to another unlicensed person until the FBI or, when the POC law becomes effective, the FBI/SBI notifies the dealers that it may “proceed,” however, if 25 days elapse from the time the background check is requested by the licensed dealer, and the FBI/SBI still has not issued a denial, then the transfer may proceed.2 Delaware requires unlicensed sellers to request a licensed dealer to facilitate a firearms transaction, including conducting a background check, prior to transferring a firearm to another unlicensed person.3

 Delaware also requires the following agencies or entities to submit to the NICS system clinical mental health and other information to comply with federal laws relating to the purchase or transfer of firearms:

-- The Delaware Department of Services for Children, Youth and Their Families.8
+- The Delaware Department of Services for Children, Youth and Their Families.7

 Our experts can speak to the full spectrum of gun violence prevention issues.
 Have a question?
 Email us at firstname.lastname@example.org.Contact